stevedekorte/vertex.js/README.txt

 GARBAGE COLLECTION
 ------------------

 Nodes are never removed directly in Vertex, only slots are.
-When the database grows above it's highwater mark (10% larger than when it was started) a garbage collection cycle begins which uses server idle time to do incremental collection (both mark and sweep stages are incremental).
+When the database grows above its highwater mark (10% larger than when it was started) a garbage collection cycle begins which uses server idle time to do incremental collection (both mark and sweep stages are incremental).

 REQUESTS, RESPONSES AND TRANSACTIONS
 ------------------------------------

 API requests are sent as HTTP POST messages with the content type of "application/json-request".
-The JSON request is a list of actions and each action is a list containing the name of the action and it's arguments.
+The JSON request is a list of actions and each action is a list containing the name of the action and its arguments.
 Responses are a list with an item (containing the results) for each of the actions in the request.
 Actions that have no responses typically return null.

 Each request is processed within a transaction and if any action in a request produces an error, no further actions are processed and any writes that were made within the request are aborted (not committed to the database).
 The HTTP response will have a 500 status and a description of the action that caused the error and the reason for the error.